syncfusion-content/windowsforms-docs/WindowsForms/Bullet-Graph/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Windows Forms Bullet Graph | Syncfusion
-description: getting started
+description: Getting started with Windows Forms Bullet Graph and explain how to create a simple Bullet Graph control in windowsforms.
 platform: windowsforms
 control: Bullet Graph
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Windows Forms Bullet Graph

 The Bullet Graph is composed of quantitative scale, qualitative ranges, featured measure and Comparative Measure.
 The main purpose of the Bullet Graph is described by making use of the Caption.
 The quantitative scale of the Bullet Graph includes ticks and labels.
 The view of the Bullet Graph is changed by setting the Orientation property.